peermaute/wie-viele-fussballfelder-sind.es/README.md

 ## Example 🔎
 "Oh no, I am from Europe and don't know what 80 yards would be." <br>
 "No problem!
-With this easy to use calculator even you can find out that it's rougly 0.6952389552 football field lengths."
+With this easy to use calculator even you can find out that it's roughly 0.6952389552 football field lengths."